-Fig.2: Eye-gaze patterns during the critical sentence
+Fig.2: Eye-gaze patterns during the critical sentence (left panel: active voice; right panel: passive voice)

 4 Conclusions

 As a whole, our results suggest that in the right context, even adjectives (not typically viewed as 'anaphoric') can trigger looks to previously-mentioned referents.
 This suggests referential dependencies, very broadly construed, may be more widespread than often thought.
 Moreover, gaze patterns reveal that effects of source-of-information and adjective type occur rapidly during comprehension, and show that the dependency-building/retrieval processes triggered by adjectives are incrementally constrained in semantically principled ways.